Iowa State Taxes

 Overview

 If you looking for a state with an overall low cost of living, put Iowa on your list.
 Home prices are below the national average and there are plenty of job opportunities.
-More recently, the state reduced its income tax brackets to just four, lowering the top rate from 8.53% to just 6%.
+More recently, the state changed to a flat income tax rate of just 3.80%.
 Unfortunately, there is a downside to living here; even with home values in the modest range, the average effective property tax is around 1.50%, which is one of the highest in the nation.

 Iowa Income Tax